anurag-b72/3B1I-Hackathon-HolidayHacks/README.md

 Still this is just a basic idea of what a transformed EDRP website will look like, isn't it beautiful? yes there is still a huge possibility and there is no limit on what further we can do...

+Future Scope
+As this frontend of the website gets connected via APIs it will enhance the functionality and can be implanted to the honourable college site